project-akri/akri/docs/roadmap.md

 # Roadmap
 ## Implement additional protocol handlers
 There are endless sensors, controllers, and MCU class devices on the edge and each type of device has a different discovery protocol.
 Akri is an interface for helping expose those devices as resources to your Kubernetes cluster on the edge.
 Before it can add a device as a cluster resource, Akri must first discover the device using the appropriate protocol.
 Akri currently supports several protocols and was built in a modular way so as to continually support more.
 The question is, which protocols should Akri prioritize?
-This lays out a prioritization based off of our understanding of which protocols Akri users want handlers implemented for first.
+We are looking for community feedback to make this decision.
 If there is a protocol that you would like implemented, check our [Issues](https://github.com/deislabs/akri/issues) to see if that protocol has been requested, and thumbs up it so we know you, too, would like it implemented.
 If there is no existing request for your protocol, create a [new feature request](https://github.com/deislabs/akri/issues/new/choose).
 Rather than waiting for it to be prioritized, you could implement discovery via that protocol in Agent.
 See [the extensibility document](./extensibility.md) for more details.

 ### Currently supported protocols
 1. ONVIF (to discover IP cameras)
 1. udev (to discover anything in the Linux file system)

-### Prioritization of protocols to support
+### Protocols we are thinking about adding support for
-1. OPC UA (to discovery OPC UA Servers)
+- OPC UA (to discovery OPC UA Servers)
     - [Proposal uploaded](./proposals/opcua.md)
-1. MQTT
-1. Bluetooth
+- Bluetooth
-1. AMQP
+- Simple scan for IP/MAC addresses
-1. LoRaWAN
+- LoRaWAN
+- Zeroconf
+- Looking for community feedback for more!

 ## Akri enhancements
 Provide new features and enhancements that build on existing Akri functionality.